How to Build Confidence When You Feel Behind in Life

 He worried about the next point.

-Your version might be:
+Your version might look like:

 Going to the gym even if it’s just 20 minutes